pruthviperumalla/Event-Recommender-System/README.md

 11. ***Age influences social goals***

       Age may be an important feature considering that the social goals of humans vary with age.
-We extract this feature from the year of birth provided for a user.
+We extract this feature from the year of birth provided for the user.

 #### Feature Correlations: